mattbroussard/mattbroussard.github.io/teaching/fall2014/pod/index.md

 **Important:** This list is only a few upcoming highlights.
 For many more company events, see the [CS department calendar](http://www.cs.utexas.edu/calendar/) and the [CNS Career Services events page](https://www.facebook.com/cnscareers/events).

+**Another very important note**: You should consider RSVPs binding obligations to attend, particularly with exclusive space-limited events like the Apple dinner.
+Companies spend time and money on planning, catering, and space reservations and it's important to respect commitments you make to attend.
+It reflects poorly on us all if you don't.

 - **September 3, 6:30pm** - Google: Tech Talk (GDC 2.216, [event page](https://www.facebook.com/events/1520578448172154/), RSVP [here](http://goo.gl/NAtKhM))
 - **September 4, 3pm** - AthenaHealth: Brain Freeze (GDC Atrium)
 - **September 4, 7:30pm** - Microsoft: MAD/WICS Coding Competition (GDC 1.304, [event page](https://www.facebook.com/events/1492135614366790/))